xxanxnie/COMSW4156-Git-Gud/README.md

 - **Description:** This endpoint retrieves all shelter services available in the system.
 It accepts a GET request and returns a list of shelter services in JSON format.
 Each service entry includes details.
 * Upon Success: HTTP 200 Status Code is returned string Success
 * Upon Failure: returned string error msg

+**Healthcare**
+1. Add Healthcare Service
+- **Endpoint:** `POST /resources/healthcare/add`
+- **Description:** This endpoint allows clients to add a new healthcare service to the system.
+It expects a POST request containing the necessary details about the healthcare service in the request body (e.g., provider, service type, location, operating hours, eligibility criteria, and contact information).
+Upon successful addition, the server will respond with a confirmation message.
+* Upon Success: HTTP 201 Status Code is returned with the string "HealthcareService resource added successfully."
+* Upon Failure: An HTTP error status code (e.g., 500) is returned along with an error message detailing the issue.

+2. Get All Healthcare Services
+- **Endpoint:** `GET /resources/healthcare/getAll`
+- **Description:** This endpoint retrieves all healthcare services available in the system.
+It accepts a GET request and returns a list of healthcare services in JSON format.
+Each service entry includes details such as the provider, service type, location, operating hours, eligibility criteria, and contact information.
+* Upon Success: HTTP 200 Status Code is returned with a list of healthcare services in JSON format.
+* Upon Failure: An HTTP error status code (e.g., 500) is returned along with an error message detailing the issue.

 # Branch Coverage

 This project uses **GCOV** (coverage tool) and **LCOV** (graphical front-end for GCOV) to generate branch coverage reports for C++ code.
 After building the project using CMake in the build folder, run `make coverage` which will automatically open the HTML file to view the branch coverage report.
 If coverage needs to be run again, it may be necessary to clean previous coverage data by using the following commands to delete old `.gcda` and `.gcno` files and rebuild the project: